All About Hair

 Ringworm is a fungal skin infection that causes patches of hair loss.
 The official medical name for ringworm on the scalp is tinea capitis.
 The infection starts out as a small pimple that grows larger.
 Affected areas are itchy, red, inflamed, scaly patches with temporary baldness.
 The skin may ooze.
 People may have one or more bald spots.
 Ringworm is more common in children, but adults can get it, too.

 The fungus triggers hair loss by causing hair to become brittle and to break off.
 The skin often appears most red around the edge of the lesion, with a more normal appearing skin tone in the center.
 That is one of the reasons the condition is called ringworm.
-The condition is contagious with skin-to-skin contact.
+The condition is contagious and spread by skin-to-skin contact.
 It is also transmissible by infected combs, hairbrushes, unwashed clothing, and surfaces in gyms, showers, and pool areas.
-Your doctor can treat ringworm with oral antifungal medication.
+Ringworm treatment consists of oral antifungal medication.
 Ringworm on the scalp is one potential cause of hair loss in women that is reversible.

 Childbirth May Be a Trigger